chetan0402/DSA-book/Linked List/Problems.md

 Time complexity: O(n)
 Space complexity: O(1)

-### Q. Check whether the given linked list is either NULL-terminated or cyclic.
+### Q2.
+Check whether the given linked list is either NULL-terminated or cyclic.
 If there is a cycle find the start node of the loop

-### Q. Check whether the given linked list is either NULL-terminated or not.
+### Q3.
+Check whether the given linked list is either NULL-terminated or not.
 If there is a cycle, find the length of the loop

-### Q. Suppose there are two singly linked lists both of which intersect at some point and become a single linked list.
+### Q4.
+Suppose there are two singly linked lists both of which intersect at some point and become a single linked list.
 The head or start pointer of both the lists are known, but the intersecting node is not known.
 Also the number of nodes in each of the lsit ebfore they intersect are unknown and both list may have it different.
 List1 may have n node before it reaches intersection point and List2 might have m nodes before it reaches intersection point.
 GIve an algorithm for finding the merging point

 ##### Solution 1: Using hash tables